Striking science images from the Nikon Small World Photo 2023 contest – KION546

 Striking science images from the Nikon Small World Photo 2023 contest

-(CNN) — The venomous fangs of a tarantula, crystallized sugar syrup and the auto-fluorescing hairs on a leaf are among the top 20 images chosen for their science and artistry in Nikon’s Small World Photo Microscopy Competition this year.
+(CNN) — The venomous fangs of a tarantula, crystallized sugar syrupand the auto-fluorescing hairs on a leaf are among the top 20 images chosen for their science and artistry in Nikon’s Small World Photomicrography Competition this year.

 The contest, in its 49th year, gave its top prize to researcher Hassanain Qambari, assisted by Jayden Dickson, for their image of a rodent’s optic nerve head in a web of vivid yellow, red and green, while studying diabetic retinopathy - an eye condition that can cause vision loss in people with diabetes.